Children’s Garden Classes

-Select from the sections linked below to see class descriptions and fees.
+Select from the programs linked below to see class descriptions, section schedules, and fees.
 Be sure to note age requirements and other qualifications.

 Registrations are processed on a first-come, first-served basis in the order that payment is received; note that Children's Garden classes fill quickly.